jqwik-team/jqwik/docs/user-guide.md

 However, there are a few circumstances when you should think about rolling your own implementation.
 The most important of which are:

-- You want to expand the fluent API for configuration
+- You want to expand the fluent API for configuration purposes.
 - The (randomized) generation of values needs different qualities than can easily be derived by reusing existing arbitraries.
+- Standard shrinking attempts do not come up with simple enough examples.

 In those - and maybe a few other cases - you can implement your own arbitrary.
 To get a feel for what a usable implementation looks like, you might start with